About

 The work in Indonesia aims to achieve deforestation-free and inclusive palm oil supply chains – safeguarding the integrity of the Leuser ecosystem while supporting sustainable development.

-NISCOPS is increasing the productivity of oil palm plants and implementing NDPE principles in the supply chain.
+The Aceh Green Growth Plan is developing a policy framework to protect High Conservation Value (HCV) areas.
+IDH is working with oil palm plants to help increase their productivity and implement No Deforestation No Peat and No Exploitation (NDPE) principles in the supply chain.
 A buffer zone management model is being developed to increase forest protection and regeneration, promote sustainable palm oil sourcing, and improve livelihoods.
-Engagement with oil palm estates and palm oil mills at high deforestation risk is ongoing.
-The Aceh Sustainable Palm Oil Roadmap is working with the corporate sector to achieve a deforestation-free supply chain.
+The Aceh Sustainable Palm Oil Roadmap - a provincial policy - aims to achieve a deforestation-free supply chain.

 Support the Aceh Timur region

-There are a diverse range of partners – government, NGOs, the private sector and host communities – engaged in sustainably developing the Aceh Timur district.
 Smallholders contribute almost a third of Indonesia's 52-million tons of crude palm oil production.
 Currently there are 197,340 tons of oil palm Fresh Fruit Bunches (FFB) – or 6.38 tons per hectare - produced in the district every year with huge potential to increase this.

 There are many opportunities to support this incredible landscape.
 Please click the 'Contact the Initiative' button on the left hand of this page to get in touch.